thirdtank/brut/brutrb.com/instrumentation.md

 _Last Updated June 12, 2025_

 Brut does not have plans to support non-OTel instrumentation, nor does it have plans to provide hooks to use proprietary formats.
-This could change of course.

 The client-side portion of this is highly customized.
 The Otel open source code for the client side is massive and hugely complex, so Brut decided to try to produce something simple and straightforward as a